 In-person, instructor-led training (ILT) is a thing of the past; LinkedIn’s WorkPlace Learning Report shows that 73% of L&D professionals expect to spend less on ILT, and 79% plan to spend more on online learning, while in pre-pandemic days only 38% thought they’d lower their ILT budget and 57% envisaged increasing spending on online learning.

 Flexible work hours are seen as a key benefit to working from home, so your online professional development courses need to be on demand too.
-Video courses or on-demand webinars are an obvious choice, but you could also use Second Nature’s artificial intelligence (AI)-powered sales coaching simulations.
+Video courses or on-demand webinars are an obvious choice, but you could also use Second Nature’s sales coaching platform with artificial intellligence (AI)-powered simulations.

 Role play practice is one of the best ways for salespeople to improve their selling skills, but it’s difficult to manage that in an asynchronous setting.
 Second Nature’s AI role play personas are always ready to practice, and sales employees can run the simulation wherever they are.

 Although some courses demand more of a time commitment, it’s important to also offer bitesize training experiences that sales teams can fit into oddments of free time.
 Remote workers are likely to be on the go, so make sure your training programs can go with them.

 At the end of the day, every employee bears responsibility for their own professional development, and you can’t force them into completing a certification course or advancing their skills.
 But that’s even more true in a remote work situation.

 When you and your salespeople are all (or mostly) working from home, it’s difficult to encourage, remind, or coerce anybody into completing their professional development hours.
 The only real way to ensure that training takes place is to have your employees take ownership of it, and generating a practice or coaching culture is a key step.